Parable of the Renegades

 “It’s a promise.”

-With everything between Lucas and Rio now settled, what should’ve happened next was for them to sleep the rest of the night away – if only it were that easy; Lucas and Rio arrived at another dilemma after turning off the lights when they learned about their contradicting ideals on what was considered a good night’s sleep.
+With everything between them now settled, what should’ve happened next was to sleep the rest of the night away – if only it were that easy; Lucas and Rio arrived at another dilemma after turning off the lights when they learned about each other’s contradicting ideals on what was considered a good night’s sleep.

 While waiting and hoping for sleep to take them out, the pair engaged in a childish debate on whether the window next to the bed should be opened or not.
 In the process, Lucas was given an indirect explanation on why Rio had disturbed him while still asleep, leading to their mess that had its ups and downs.